Fenrir200678/ExtraHotkeys/README.md

 # ExtraHotkeys
-A mod for Cities: Skylines 2 that adds extra hotkeys for opening the tool windows to the game.
+A mod for Cities: Skylines 2 that adds extra hotkeys to the game that should have been there in the first place.

 ## Changelog
+- **v0.2.0** - Added hotkeys for tool modes and snapping options.
 - **v0.1.0** - Initial release.

 ## Features
-- Adds extra hotkeys for opening the tool windows to the game that should have been there in the first place.
+- Adds hotkeys for opening tool windows (like road, zoning, etc.).
+- Adds hotkeys for selecting tool modes and snapping options.
-- Hotkeys can be customized in the game options menu.
+- All hotkeys can be customized in the game options menu.

 ## Instructions
 - Install the mod from the Paradox Mods website, Skyve or the in-game mod browser.